 - How To Save Money for Solo Travel

 During high season or a festival it can draw many tourists and turn into a party-town.

-Where to Stay in Buzios on Solo Travel
+BEST Place to Stay in Buzios on Solo Travel

 Buzios has a range of accommodations to choose from – from budget hotels to high-end Buzios resorts.
 It depends on the amenities and where on the peninsula you want to stay.

 For first-time solo travel in Buzios, Brazil, the best place to stay in Buzios is in a pousada near Buzios centro.